Nebula Maker

 Nebula Maker is a science fiction novel by Olaf Stapledon and published posthumously by Bran's Head Books in 1976.
-It was probably around 1932-33, while Stapledon would have also worked on another novel, Odd John.
-It was a first draft of the author's 1937 opus Star Maker.
-A notable difference is the treatment of the nebulae themselves, as a cosmic civilisation, peopled with recognisable characters.
-Two of them – Bright Heart and Fire Bolt – are treated as if individual human beings.
+It was written in the 1930s and discovered in 1976.
+It appears that this novel was written between his other books; Last and First Men in 1930, and Star Maker in 1937.

 History

 Stapledon first announced his intention to write a history of the universe in his 1935 work Odd John, in which the main character, John Wainwright, has already produced such a work.
 (Stapledon would often mention his next literary project in the book in which he was currently engaged.
 The story of Odd John is, itself, encapsulated in passing in 1932's Last Men in London).
 Stapledon had by this time already completed the draft we now know as Nebula Maker, which he passed on to his friend, the novelist Naomi Mitchison, in the summer of 1933.

 Mitchison offered her own criticisms of the manuscript; she found the God-figure too traditionally male, and was amused by Stapledon's myth-making, which jarred with his self-image as a man of practicality and pragmatism.
 Mitchison's criticism impressed Stapledon enough to send him back to the drawing-board, and the manuscript was duly shelved, to be found four years later in Stapledon's desk.
 Stapledon then began work on what would become Star Maker.

 Nebula Maker was published as a work in its own right in 1976, by Bran's Head Books.
 It contained a foreword by Harvey Satty, then president of the Olaf Stapledon Society.